-Sen. Judy Schwank posted on Facebook, “Just finished shoveling off the deck and porches.
+Sen. Judy Schwank posted on Facebook on Saturday afternoon, “Just finished shoveling off the deck and porches.
 The snow may be dry but it’s heavy because there is so much.
 Don’t wait too long to clear your doors.
 It’s tough to lift now and will be even more difficult later.
 This storm will be one for the record books!”

 Pennsylvania declared a state of emergency ahead of the storm as did local municipalities.
-Snow emergencies were issued before the storm and have been in effect for Kutztown Borough and Hamburg Borough as well as many others.
+Snow emergencies were issued before the storm and had been in effect throughout the weekend for Kutztown Borough as well as many others.